These are instructions to replace front brakes on a 9th generation Rear Wheel Drive F150 Ford truck. Save money and make sure the job is right.

 Pulling the read pad off the shims

-Remove the old pad from the rear by pulling it straight away from you.
-You might have to wiggle it a bit.
+- 11Pull the front pad off the shims.
+You might have to wiggle it a bit, but it will pull straight towards you.
 Set it aside.

 Removing the front pad off the shims.